cicero78M/CAT_Psikologi_Frontend/README.md

 This project requires **Node.js 18** or newer.

 Install dependencies and run the development server.
-Copy `.env.example` to `.env` and adjust the variables if needed:
+Copy `.env.example` to `.env` and adjust the variables if needed.
+The example file defines the following environment variables:

+- `API_URL` – base URL of the backend API
+- `PORT` – port for the Express server
+- `DATA_FILE` – path to the questions JSON file

+Run the development server with:

 ```bash
 npm install